rza3/MobileRoboticsAlpha/README.md

 * CMakeLists.txt
     * This file is the CMakeLists file for this package.
  * README.md
     * This file is the README for this package.
-It describes the package and includes some discussion elements.
+It describes the package.
  * package.xml
     * This file is the package.xml file for this package.